nishizumi-maho/nishizumi-setups-sync/README.md

 - Optionally create driver-specific folders in the destination.
 When enabled, setups are synced to a `Common Setups` folder and to each named driver folder without overwriting the drivers' custom versions.
+- When driver folders are active, imported setups and any extra sync folders are automatically copied into each driver directory and the `Common Setups` folder.
 - Optional Garage61 integration can fetch the list of drivers from the Garage61 API so driver folders are created and removed automatically.
 - When an unknown car folder is detected while running the GUI,